 A drunk driving suspect may be released before/after being booked, on posting (paying) bail.
-Bail refers to cash or a bail bond that has to be paid for releasing the suspect until the case has been concluded.
+Bail refers to cash or a bail bond that must be paid for releasing the suspect until the case has been concluded.

-Bail works as the incentive so that the suspect will appear during all the court appearances.
-If it happens that a bailed-out suspect is not present for a court appearance, the posted bail will stand lost or the bail bonds will be processed for cash collection.
-It will also lead to issuing of an arrest warrant on the suspect, along with a charge of ‘bail jumping’ and the initial offense.
+Bail works as an incentive, so that the defendant will appear during all court appearances.
+If it happens that a bailed-out suspect is not present for a court appearance, the posted bail will be forfeited.
+It will also lead to issuing of an arrest warrant on the defendant.

 What happens in absence of an immediate bail?

-When there is no grant of immediate bail to a suspect after they are booked at a police station, the suspect is required to wait to appear in front of a judge for a bail hearing.
-But the suspect in such custody doesn’t have to be held for more than 2 days in such a case.
+When there is no grant of immediate bail to a suspect after they have been booked at a police station; the suspect is required to wait before appearing in front of a judge for a bail hearing.
+But the suspect in custody doesn’t have to be held for more than 2 days.
 Because holidays and weekends are not included in this time duration, the custody may sometimes be more than 2 days.
 Many times, someone arrested in the morning could have their bail hearing taking place in the afternoon.

 What could the bail cost?

 There are two ways the bail amount can be determined.
-It may be determined by a ‘bail schedule’ or the judge during the bail bearing.
-When there is no immediate permission to the drunk driving suspect to post bail at the police station, the bail amount set by the judge will be based on the following factors:
+It may be determined by a ‘bail schedule’ or the judge during the bail hearing.
+When there is no immediate permission to post bail at the police station, the bail amount set by the judge will be based on the following factors:

-- How serious the drunk driving / DUI offense was (if there was any injury or fatality and whether some aggravating factor was involved)
+- How serious the drunk driving / DUI offense was (if there were any injuries or fatalities and whether some aggravating factor was involved)